-LD LR PH WS SPONSOR TITLE SUMMARY СОММ FISCAL ws SPUNSUR SUMMARY (Summaries may not reflect content of most recent committee action) 1.
-For the purposes of tobacco use prevention and cessation, \$7,000,000 annually in order to attain the amount of funding recommended by the federal Centers for Disease Control and Prevention; and 2.
-To allow the center to research, identify and reduce health disparities in health care outcomes based on race, ethnicity, sexual orientation, gender identification, income, educational attainment or geographic location, \$10,000,000 annually, but only for the 2022-2023 biennium.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL I MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 For the purposes of tobacco use prevention and cessation, \$7,000,000 annually in order to attain the amount of funding recommended by the federal Centers for Disease Control and Prevention; and To allow the center to research, identify and reduce health disparities in health care outcomes based on race, ethnicity, sexual orientation, gender identification, income, educational attainment or geographic location, \$10,000,000 annually, but only for the 2022-2023 biennium.
 LD 1693 in HHS Committee also increases the tax on cigarettes and tobacco products by the same amount as this bill.
 Establishes "Trust for a Healthy Maine."
 LD 1693 was tabled in HHS on 5/20.
-ACTION FY22 FY23 1443 1756 5/6 5/11 5/18 Collings An Act Regarding Higher Income Tax Levels This bill establishes 5 new tax brackets for income exceeding \$100,000 for persons filing as single individuals or married individuals filing separately, \$150,000 for individuals filing as head of household and \$200,000 for individuals filing married joint returns or surviving spouses.
-ONTP 1448 1597 5/4 5/10 An Act To Increase State Reimbursement to Municipalities for Revenue Lost Due to the Homestead Property Tax Exemption This bill increases the state reimbursement for the property tax revenue lost by a municipality due to the Maine resident homestead property tax exemption to 100% beginning with property tax years beginning on or after April 1, 2022.
+1443 1756 5/6 5/11 5/18 Collings This bill establishes 5 new tax brackets for income exceeding \$100,000 for persons filing as single individuals or married individuals filing separately, \$150,000 for individuals filing as head of household and \$200,000 for individuals filing married joint returns or surviving spouses.
+ONTP 1448 1597 5/4 5/10 Revenue Lost Due to the Homestead Property Tax Exemption This bill increases the state reimbursement for the property tax revenue lost by a municipality due to the Maine resident homestead property tax exemption to 100% beginning with property tax years beginning on or after April 1, 2022.
 This bill also specifies that the property tax assessed on a homestead eligible for the homestead exemption may not be less than \$100.
-OTPA/ ONTP 1458 1415 5/4 Ū An Act To Expand Incentives To Live and Work in Maine through a Partial Tax Credit for Certain Student Loans This bill provides a nonrefundable income tax credit: 1. up to \$1,000 per year for eligible individuals 2. for certain student loan payments made during the tax year 3. if the individuals were employed in Maine for at least 4 months of the tax year for which the credit is first claimed and for every month thereafter in years for which the credit is claimed.
+NOT UPDATED OTPA/ ONTP 1458 1415 5/4 This bill provides a nonrefundable income tax credit: 1. up to \$1,000 per year for eligible individuals 2. for certain student loan payments made during the tax year 3. if the individuals were employed in Maine for at least 4 months of the tax year for which the credit is first claimed and for every month thereafter in years for which the credit is claimed.
 ONTP